opendilab/DI-engine-docs/source/20_spec/config_spec.rst

       to unify the style,If an algorithm needs to call other config,this convention can be waived。Such as imitation learning algorithm needs to introduce expert config, see the example of sqil for details。

-   -  Every config must have a starting command,and it's format should as below
+   -  Each config must have a startup command written in a format similar to the following:

       .. code:: python